scriptSmith04/ultimate-reddit-filter/README.md

 >
 > **Has been tested on**:
 >
-> 1-  Windows/desktop >> Chrome & FireFox, from chrome store or manually
+> 1-  Windows/desktop >> Chrome & FireFox, from chrome/firefox stores or manually
 >
 > 2-   IOS/ipad >> Orion Browser, from chrome store
 >
-> 3-   Android >> Yandex Browser, from chrome store.
+> 3-   Android >> Yandex & Kiwi Browsers, from chrome store.

 ---